Some secrets are better left hidden.

 Contains a flirtatious plumber with hidden talents, a cashmere-clad private investigator with hidden depths, and an English village chock full of colourful characters with plenty to hide.

 Currently unavailable, but Riptide Publishing will be republishing my Plumber’s Mate Mysteries in fresh new covers, which I’ll reveal to you when I can.
-Dates TBA.
+Dates as follows:

 Runner-up in the 2013 Rainbow Awards category Best Gay Mystery/Thriller.